KostasKatsenis/CourseProject/Codebook.md

 directory inside your working directory in R-studio and then run the run_analysis.R script.
 This will create a data frame named "FinalData", which the tidy data we want to produce.
-You can read the README.md file or additional information.
+You can read the README.md file for additional information.
 The FinalData set contains the means of each different measurement for each Volunteer and each Activity.

 ##Description of the variables